airlock-presales/airlock-iam-helm-chart/README.md

 * Hostname and TLS certificate in <code>ingress.dns.hostname</code> and <code>ingress.tls.secretName</code>, respectively.
 * The required version of Airlock in in <code>image.tag</code>

+## Database setup

+With the exception of a few specific use cases, Airlock IAM requires a SQL database.
+The Helm chart supports embedded provisioning of two different database engines, MariaDB and PostgreSQL.
+In addition, it can interface with exisiting, previously deployed database systems.
+In this case, MySQL, MS SQL and Oracle are also supported.

+How Airlock IAM accesses this database is defined in the application configuration.
+By default, this configuraion is maintained with the built-in Config Editor.
+However, using environment variables, the Helm chart can provide the necessary configuration information form its database setup to Airlock IAM.

+The Helm chart sets the following environment variables:

+* IAM_CFG_DB_DRIVER_CLASS
+* IAM_CFG_DB_URL
+* IAM_CFG_DB_USERNAME
+* IAM_CFG_DB_PASSWORD

+To ensure Airlock IAM respects these variables, search for the key sqlDataSource in the configuration file <code>iam-config.yaml</code> and adapt according to the following:

+    sqlDataSource:
+      type: com.airlock.iam.core.misc.impl.persistency.db.JdbcConnectionPool
+      displayName: Env-var-controlled Database Connection
+      properties:
+        driverClass:
+        - value: org.mariadb.jdbc.Driver
+          var:
+            name: IAM_CFG_DB_DRIVER_CLASS
+        password:
+        - value: password
+          var:
+            name: IAM_CFG_DB_PASSWORD
+            sensitive: true
+        url:
+        - value: jdbc:mariadb://localhost:3306/iam73
+          var:
+            name: IAM_CFG_DB_URL
+        user:
+        - value: airlock_iam
+          var:
+            name: IAM_CFG_DB_USERNAME

+# Installaing Airlock IAM

 ## Preparations

 * Create the pull secret as Airlock IAM images are not publicly available on Quay.io using these [instructions](https://kubernetes.io/docs/tasks/configure-pod-container/pull-image-private-registry/).